numpy/numpy/doc/source/user/how-to-how-to.rst

 A stranger has asked for directions...
 ******************************************************************************

-**"I need to fill my tank."**
+**"I need to refuel my car."**

 ******************************************************************************
 Give a brief but explicit answer
 ******************************************************************************

-  - `"Three miles, take a right at Hayseed Road, it's on your left."`
+  - `"Three kilometers/miles, take a right at Hayseed Road, it's on your left."`

-Add helpful details for newcomers ("Hayseed Road", even though it's the only turnoff at three miles).
+Add helpful details for newcomers ("Hayseed Road", even though it's the only turnoff at three km/mi).
 But not irrelevant ones:

   - Don't also give directions from Route 7.
-  - Don't explain why the town has only one gas station.
+  - Don't explain why the town has only one filling station.

-If there's related background (tutorial, explanation, reference, alternative approach), bring it to the user's attention with a link ("Directions from Route 7," "Why so few gas stations?").
+If there's related background (tutorial, explanation, reference, alternative approach), bring it to the user's attention with a link ("Directions from Route 7," "Why so few filling stations?").

 ******************************************************************************
 Delegate
 ******************************************************************************

-  - `"Three miles, take a right at Hayseed Road, follow the signs."`
+  - `"Three km/mi, take a right at Hayseed Road, follow the signs."`

-If the information is already documented and succinct enough for a how-to, just link to it, possibly after an introduction ("Three miles, take a right").
+If the information is already documented and succinct enough for a how-to, just link to it, possibly after an introduction ("Three km/mi, take a right").

 ******************************************************************************
 If the question is broad, narrow and redirect it
 ******************************************************************************

- **"I want to see the sights"**
+ **"I want to see the sights."**

 The `See the sights` how-to should link to a set of narrower how-tos: